crab-wm/launcher/README.md

   secondary_text: "#989A9E"
   accent: "#62AEEF"

-# Sets opacity for the title bar and bottom of the app
+# Sets opacity for the entire app
 opacity: 1.0

 # Optional settings for the `music` section of the launcher